rotemdan/grammar-composer/README.md

 * Grammars are defined using TypeScript class declarations
 * No tokenization stage.
 The generated parser accepts raw characters as input, meaning it's a form of lexer-free, hybrid parser, supporting contextual low-level parsing.
 This means low-level character patterns, recognized by a regular language, can be specialized to various high-level parser contexts, and sub-patterns captured in low-level regular expressions are directly embedded as part of the resulting parse tree
 * Raw character parsing is defined as part of the grammar via embedded `Pattern` objects that are internally processed through the [`regexp-composer`](https://github.com/rotemdan/regexp-composer) regular expression library.
 This means that any subset of the grammar that can be stated as a regular grammar can be moved to be parsed using the highly optimized native JavaScript RegExp engine, instead of being parsed via the slower context-free parser
-* Top-down parsing (roughly equivalent to PEG parsing), with optional "packrat" caching that can be enabled or disabled for individual productions or more specific grammar elements
+* Top-down parsing (roughly equivalent to PEG parsing), with optional "packrat" caching that can be enabled or disabled for individual productions or more specific grammar expressions
 * Supports right-recursion, but will currently error when left-recursion is detected
 * Uses sophisticated static analysis to automatically identify and annotate optional productions
 * Provides useful parse-time error reporting, identifying the exact production involved and most likely alternatives at the failed position